-The Company calculates its basic and diluted net loss per share attributable to Vaccinex, Inc. common stockholders by dividing the net loss attributable to common stockholders by the weighted average number of common shares outstanding during the period.
-Diluted net loss per share is computed by dividing the net loss attributable to common stockholders by the weighted average number of common shares plus common equivalent shares for the period, including any dilutive effect from such shares.
+The Company calculates its basic and diluted net loss per share attributable to Vaccinex, Inc. common stockholders by dividing the net loss attributable to common stockholders by the weighted average number of common shares outstanding during the period, including issued but unexercised pre-funded warrants outstanding.
+Diluted net loss per share is computed by dividing the net loss attributable to common stockholders by the weighted average number of common shares, including issued but unexercised pre-funded warrants outstanding, plus common equivalent shares for the period, including any dilutive effect from such shares.
 Since the Company was in a net loss position for all periods presented, net loss per share attributable to common stockholders was the same on a basic and diluted basis, as the inclusion of all potential common equivalent shares outstanding would have been anti-dilutive.

-For purposes of this calculation, stock options to purchase common stock are considered common stock equivalents but have been excluded from the calculation of diluted net loss per share attributable to Vaccinex, Inc. common stockholders as their effect is anti-dilutive.
+For purposes of this calculation, stock options to purchase common stock, public warrants, and private placement warrants are considered common stock equivalents but have been excluded from the calculation of diluted net loss per share attributable to Vaccinex, Inc. common stockholders as their effect is anti-dilutive.

-Recently Adopted Accounting Pronouncements
+Recently Issued Accounting Pronouncements